Ethel Merman: Collaboration with Cole Porter

+Collaboration with Irving Berlin

-In August 1945, while in the hospital recovering from the caesarean birth of her second child, Merman was visited by Dorothy Fields, who proposed she star as Annie Oakley in a musical her brother Herbert and she were writing with Jerome Kern.
+In August 1945, while in the hospital recovering from the caesarean birth of her second child, Merman was visited by Fields, who proposed she star as Annie Oakley in a musical her brother Herbert and she were writing with Jerome Kern.
 Merman accepted, but in November, Kern suffered a stroke while in New York City visiting Richard Rodgers and Oscar Hammerstein (the producers of the show) and died a few days later.
 Rodgers and Hammerstein invited Irving Berlin to replace Kern, and the result was Annie Get Your Gun, which opened on May 16, 1946, at the Imperial Theatre, where it ran for nearly three years and 1,147 performances.
+It was Merman's (and Berlin's) longest-running show.
 During this time, Merman took only two vacations and missed only two performances due to illness.
+Berlin included ballads for Merman to sing, including "They Say It's Wonderful" and "I Got Lost in His Arms".
+Merman claimed that "Irving Berlin made a lady out of me."
+Berlin also included upbeat tunes for her, including "You Can't Get a Man with a Gun", "Doin' What Comes Natur'lly", "I Got the Sun in the Mornin'", "Anything You Can Do" and "There's No Business Like Show Business", which became an industry anthem.
 Merman lost her role in the film version to Judy Garland (who eventually was replaced by Betty Hutton), but starred in a Broadway revival two decades later at Lincoln Center alongside Bruce Yarnell, who was cast as Frank E. Butler, Annie Oakley's husband and manager.
 Yarnell was 27 years younger than Merman.

-Merman and Berlin reunited for Call Me Madam in 1950, for which she won the Tony Award for Best Performance by a Leading Actress in a Musical, and she starred in the 1953 screen adaptation as well, winning the Golden Globe Award for Best Actress – Motion Picture Musical or Comedy for her performance.
+Merman and Berlin reunited for Call Me Madam in 1950, for which she won the Tony Award for Best Performance by a Leading Actress in a Musical.
+It ran for 644 performances.
+The score's high point was her duet with Russell Nype on "You're Just in Love".
+She starred in the 1953 screen adaptation as well, winning the Golden Globe Award for Best Actress – Motion Picture Musical or Comedy for her performance.
 The following year, she appeared as the matriarch of the singing and dancing Donahue family in There's No Business Like Show Business, a film with a score written by Berlin.